 - 1 miniature white marshmallow

 - Prepare cake batter according to package directions.
 Drain oranges, reserving 2 tablespoons juice; set juice aside.
 Stir oranges into the batter.
-Pour into a greased 13-in. x 9-in. baking dish.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+Pour into a greased 13x9-in. baking dish.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.

 - Using a toothpick, poke holes into the cake about an inch apart.
 Drain pineapple, reserving 2 tablespoons juice; set pineapple aside.
 Combine the reserved orange and pineapple juices; pour over cake.
 Refrigerate until chilled.